 Winging your presentation helps it look fresh and authentic.
 Nope, it really doesn’t.
 It makes it look like you’re winging it.
-It makes it look like you didn’t give thought to your opening, that you didn’t give thought to that all-important closing, that you didn’t determine how you were going to transition from one point to the next.
+It makes it look like you didn’t give thought to your opening, that you didn’t give consideration to that all-important closing, that you didn’t determine how you were going to transition from one point to the next.
 I call winging it showing up and throwing up.
-You’re showing up, you’re standing there, and you’re just vomiting information on people with no idea and how to best convey your message and get it in the minds of the people in the audience.
+You’re showing up, standing there, and vomiting information on people with no idea and how to convey your message best.

 Public Speaking Myth #9